-For the purposes of ensuring that all affected teachers are aware of a "school-based staffing" situation at their school the parties agree to the following:
+During the Spring Staffing Process, for the purposes of ensuring that all affected teachers are aware of a "school-based staffing" situation at their school the parties agree to the following:

-A "school-based staffing" situation which will result in a possible re-assignment of a teacher on continuing contract shall be made known to all the teachers in that school by a written notice being deposited in each teacher's mail box.
-Such notice shall allow at least two teaching days (excluding "non-instructional days") before the "school-based staffing" decision is finalized.
+A "school-based staffing" situation which will result in a possible re-assignment of a teacher on continuing contract shall be made known to all the teachers in that school by a written notice being emailed to each teacher and a paper copy made available in every worksite for posting in accordance with Article A.22.2.a.
+Such notice shall allow at least one teaching day (excluding "non-instructional days") before the "school-based staffing" decision is finalized.